 Like most Americans, when the Fourth of July rolls around, my foodie-mind usually thinks of one thing – grilling-out.
 Desserts are often an afterthought.
 Seriously, I can’t even remember what sweet I made last year, if anything (ok, just checked my blog archives and we made peach cobbler)!
 But this year, things were different.
-While I’ve known we’ll probably grill out something on Monday, my mind was fixated on something new – making a patriotic-themed dessert.
+While I’ve known we’ll probably grill out something on Monday, my mind was fixated on something new – making a patriotic-themed dessert: this Fourth of July Cupcakes recipe.

 And after seeing these awesome rainbow cupcakes by Baking Bites, I knew exactly what I wanted to do – a layered cupcake with red, white, and blue colors for the holiday.